-Under our fiscal year 2022 bonus program, our Compensation Committee determined that each of our named executive officers would be eligible to receive a cash performance bonus with the following payout opportunities: Ms. Hyman had a target opportunity of 100% of her base salary and a maximum opportunity of 175% of her base salary; Ms. Salinas had a target opportunity of 40% of her base salary and a maximum opportunity of 175% of target; and Mr. Steinberg had a target opportunity of 30% of his base salary and a maximum opportunity of 175% of target.
+As originally determined by the Compensation Committee, pursuant to the 2023 Bonus Program, each of our named executive officers was eligible to receive a cash performance bonus with the following payout opportunities: Ms. Hyman had a target opportunity of 100% of her base salary and a maximum opportunity of 175% of her base salary; Mr. Thacker had a target opportunity of 38% of his base salary and a maximum opportunity of 175% of his base salary; Ms. Salinas had a target opportunity of 40% of her base salary and a maximum opportunity of 175% of target; and Ms. O'Sullivan had a target opportunity of 40% of her base salary and a maximum opportunity of 175% of target.
+Bonus payouts for each named executive officer under the 2023 Bonus Program were based upon the satisfaction of company-wide financial performance goals.